United States Declaration of Independence: Growing support for independence

-Thomas Paine's pamphlet Common Sense was published in January 1776, when the king clearly was not inclined to act as a conciliator.
-Paine, recently arrived in the colonies from England, argued in favor of colonial independence, advocating republicanism as an alternative to monarchy and hereditary rule.
+Between April and July 1776, a "complex political war" was waged to bring this about.

+In January 1776, Thomas Paine's pamphlet Common Sense, which described the uphill battle against the British for independence as a challenging but achievable and necessary objective, was published in Philadelphia.
 Common Sense made a persuasive, impassioned case for independence, which had not been given serious consideration in the colonies.
 Paine linked independence with Protestant beliefs, as a means to present a distinctly American political identity, and he initiated open debate on a topic few had dared to discuss.

-Public support for separation from Great Britain steadily increased after the publication of Common Sense.
+As Common Sense was circulated throughout the Thirteen Colonies, public support for independence from Great Britain steadily increased.
+After reading it, Washington ordered that it be read by his Continental Army troops, who were demoralized following recent military defeats.
+A week later, Washington led the crossing of the Delaware in one of the Revolutionary War's most complex and daring military campaigns, resulting in a much-needed military victory in the Battle of Trenton against a Hessian military garrison at Trenton.
+Common Sense was sold and distributed widely and read aloud at taverns and meeting places.
+In proportion to the population of the colonies at that time (2.5 million), it had the largest sale and circulation of any book published in American history.
+As of 2006, it remains the all-time best-selling American title and is still in print today.

+In December 1776, Paine followed up with The American Crisis, in which he wrote the famed phrase:

-Some colonists still hoped for reconciliation, but public support for independence further strengthened in early 1776.
+While some colonists still hoped for reconciliation, public support for independence strengthened considerably in early 1776.
 In February 1776, colonists learned of Parliament's passage of the Prohibitory Act, which established a blockade of American ports and declared American ships to be enemy vessels.
 John Adams, a strong supporter of independence, believed that Parliament had effectively declared American independence before Congress had been able to.
 Adams labeled the Prohibitory Act the "Act of Independency", calling it "a compleat Dismemberment of the British Empire".
 Support for declaring independence grew even more when it was confirmed that King George had hired German mercenaries to use against his American subjects.